How to manage the transition from two naps to one nap

 While in the midst of the nap transition, a toddler may be able to comfortably handle a few consecutive days with just one nap.
 However, overtiredness can build up over time and lead to sleep difficulties.
 To cut down on overtiredness, it can be helpful to flip-flop between one-nap days and two-nap days as your child gets used to staying awake for longer periods.

 This is a good option if your baby is being transitioned to a one-nap schedule at daycare before they’re ready or they seem to be getting really overtired from the nap transition.
-Offering two naps every few days — or just on the weekends — can help “reset” the sleep pressure that will build up as they adjust.
-If the second nap doesn't happen, you should continue to offer an earlier bedtime to keep your child from getting overtired.
+Offering two naps every few days — or just on the weekends — can help “reset” and prevent overtiredness from building up as they adjust.
+If the second nap doesn't happen, continue to offer an earlier bedtime to keep your child from getting overtired.

 Note: The content on this site is for informational purposes only and should not replace medical advice from your doctor, pediatrician, or medical professional.
 If you have questions or concerns, you should contact a medical professional.